zushenyan/ds-algo/data-structure/graphs/network-flow-unweighted-bipartite/README.md

 ### Maximum Cardinality Matching

-**Maximum Cardinality Bipartite Matching (MCBM)** is a matching that we have maximized the paris that can be matched with each other.
+**Maximum Cardinality Bipartite Matching (MCBM)** - we have maximized the pairs that can be matched with each other.

 Applications